-a) Any air carrier of each Contracting Party may engage in the sale of air transportation and related ancillary services in the territory of the other

-Contracting Party directly and/or, at its discretion, through its sales agents, other intermediaries appointed by the air carrier, through another air carrier or through the internet.
-Each air carrier shall have the right to sell such transportation and related ancillary services, and any person shall be free to purchase such transportation and ancillary services, in the currency of that territory or in freely convertible currencies in accordance with the local currency legislation.

-b) Each air carrier shall have the right to convert into freely convertible currencies and remit local revenues from the territory of the other Contracting Party to its home territory or to the country or countries of its choice according to the applicable regulations and legislations.
-Conversion and remittance shall be permitted promptly without restrictions or taxation in respect thereof at the official exchange rate applicable to current transactions and remittance on the date the air carrier makes the initial application for remittance.
-Where there is no official exchange rate, such conversion and remittance shall be effected on the basis of the prevailing foreign exchange market rates.

-c) The air carriers of each Contracting Party shall be permitted to pay for local expenses, including airport charges and purchases of fuel, in the territory of the other Party in local currency.
-At their discretion, the air carriers of each Contracting Party may pay for such expenses in the territory of the other Contracting Party in freely convertible currencies in accordance with local currency legislation.
+- a) Any air carrier of each Party may engage in the sale of air transportation and related services in the territory of the other Party directly and/or, at the air carrier's discretion, through its sales agents, other intermediaries appointed by the air carrier, through another air carrier or through the internet.
+Each air carrier shall have the right to sell such transportation and related services, and any person shall be free to purchase such transportation and services, in the currency of that territory or in freely convertible currencies in accordance with the local currency legislation. - b) Each air carrier shall have the right to convert into freely convertible currencies and remit local revenues from the territory of the other Party to its home territory or to the country or countries of its choice according to the applicable legislation.
+Conversion and remittance shall be permitted promptly without restrictions or taxation in respect thereof at the official rate of exchange applicable to current transactions and remittance on the date the carrier makes the initial application for remittance. - c) The air carriers of each Party shall be permitted to pay for local expenses, including airport charges and purchases of fuel, in the territory of the other Party in national currency.
+At their discretion, the air carriers of each Party may pay for such expenses in the territory of the other Party in freely convertible currencies in accordance with local currency legislation.